Annunciator panel: Obsolescence and revival

-The introduction of computer monitor based control systems during the 1980s and 1990s saw a wholesale absorption of alarm window displays onto the computer screen.
+The introduction of computer monitor-based control systems during the 1980s and 1990s saw a wholesale absorption of alarm window displays onto the computer screen.
 This created a downturn in the sales of the conventional alarm annunciator systems, and many of the companies manufacturing these alarm annunciator products were either sold off or went out of business.

 This has left today a major obsolescence support problem for customers who are still using these alarm annunciator systems as part of their safety systems.

-Over the last five years the alarm annunciator has seen a resurgence in popularity especially for use in IEC 61508 SIL 1 and SHE (Safety Health and Environmental) alarm monitoring applications.
+Over the last five years The alarm annunciator has seen a resurgence in popularity, especially for use in IEC 61508 SIL 1 and SHE (Safety Health and Environmental) alarm monitoring applications.
 The modern trend is to identify critical alarms and return them from the computer screen to discrete alarm windows.
 This is being done for two reasons.
 Firstly, alarm annunciators offer pattern recognition to the operators in the form of LED alarm fascias instead of just providing an exhaustive list of alarms and events which the operators have to scroll through and in some instances alarms can be overlooked.
 Secondly, the analysis of plant failure modes is leading to the separation of critical alarm monitoring and process control systems for safety reasons.

-Fire alarm panel
+Fire Alarm

-In large buildings, a central fire alarm annunciator panel is located where it is accessible to fire-fighting crews.
-The annunciator panel will indicate the zone and approximate physical location of the source of a fire alarm in the building.
-The annunciator will also include lamps and audible warning devices to indicate failures of alarm circuits.
-In a large building such as an office tower or hotel, the fire annunciator may also be associated with a control panel for building ventilation systems, and may also include emergency communication systems for the building.
+In large buildings, a fire alarm control panel is located in a secure location, such as in an electrical room where it is also convenient for running electrical wires for system components or in a fire command center.
+A fire alarm annunciator panel is located where it is accessible to fire-fighting crews, such as at building entrances/exits.
+The annunciator panel will indicate the system status using lamps (or LEDs), an audible warning tone, and, depending on the system technology, the exact location or approximate physical location of the source of a fire alarm in the building.
+In a large, high-occupancy building such as an office tower or hotel, the fire annunciator may also be associated with a control panel for building ventilation systems, and may also include emergency communication systems for the building.